Prosecutor calls Trump’s new bid to shield tax returns an end-run around Supreme Court ruling

 In the amended civil complaint filed a week ago, the president’s lawyers challenged the legality of the subpoena and dubbed Vance’s investigation “harassment.”

-The prosecutor is investigating whether there was a violation of New York state law when the hush-money payments were made to pornography actress Stormy Daniels and former Playboy model Karen McDougal.
+The hush-money payments under scrutiny were made to pornography actress Stormy Daniels and former Playboy model Karen McDougal.
 Michael Cohen, Trump’s longtime personal lawyer and confidant, made the payments while still employed by Trump.
+He pleaded guilty in 2018 to committing campaign finance violations in connection with the payments to Daniels and McDougal, in addition to other crimes.

+It is unclear what potential bank or insurance fraud may be part of the district attorney’s probe, but Monday’s filing cited a Washington Post report from March 2019 that detailed how Trump created documents titled “Statements of Financial Condition” that inflated his assets and played down his debts to seek bank loans.

-Vance’s office initiated a grand jury proceeding in 2018.
-The subpoena was to Mazars USA, Trump’s accounting firm, last August.
-It mirrored two congressional subpoenas that had already been issued, a fact the president’s lawyers also have criticized as proof the investigation is politically motivated.
+Vance’s office initiated the grand jury proceeding in 2018.
+The subpoena to Mazars, Trump’s accounting firm, was issued last August.
+It mirrored two congressional subpoenas that had already been issued, a fact the president’s lawyers have said is proof the probe is politically motivated.

 The district attorney “issued a grand-jury subpoena he knew was overbroad and sought irrelevant records,” said the amended complaint from Trump’s lawyers filed July 27.
-Before the subpoena being issued the Trump Organization cooperated to an extent with Vance’s requests “including by producing hundreds of documents in response to the grand-jury subpoena,” it says.
+Before the subpoena was issued, the Trump Organization cooperated to an extent with Vance’s requests, “including by producing hundreds of documents in response to the grand-jury subpoena,” it says.
 Trump’s tax returns were the sticking point, leading Vance to subpoena the accounting firm instead of trying to get it from the Trump Organization, according to court records.